 “Discovery is a lot like public records requests,” she says.
 “Depositions resemble media interviews.
 And trial work and litigation mirror a strategic political campaign.”

 In her work at Miller Nash, Dozono specializes in litigation involving business law and government relations.
 She’s well versed in cyber and election law, wage-and-hour class-action lawsuits, real estate and securities litigation, and intellectual property (patent, copyright, trademark and trade secrets) disputes.

 In 2012, Governor Kitzhaber named Dozono chair of the Oregon Lottery Commission.
 The five-member commission overseas governance of the lottery, which effectively operates like a large corporation, according to Dozono.
 The commission’s job is to evaluate and shape policies and procedures, including how generates resources.
 2 Mini Dozono Chron: Spring 2014 Appx.
 Word Count: 568 Pattie Pace

-“Oregon’s lottery generates more than $1 million per year,” she says.
+“Oregon’s lottery generates more than $1 billion per year,” she says.
 “Most profits are used for state economic development, education, and watershed restoration.
 One percent was approved by voters and earmarked in the state constitution to promote responsible gambling.”